zakpatterson/tsec/CONTRIBUTING.md

 ## Contributing to tsec

-Do!

-We appreciate all past contributions to the project and continue to support new contributions.
+I am maintaining this fork mostly for my personal needs.
+You should contribute to the root project